Henrik-Ehde/MovieDatabase/README.md

 A web app where users can browse movies.

-Check out the live site here: https://henriksmoviedb.azurewebsites.net/ (The site may show an error at first because the database server is offline while not in use.
-Refreshing the page after a few seconds should show the site working.)
+Check out the live site here: https://henriksmoviedb.azurewebsites.net/ <br>
+If the site shows an error, wait a minute then refresh.
+The site will appear correctly once the backend has started

 Created with ASP.NET Core MVC.
 Deployed on Azure and connected to an azure database.